txt/plm18/doc/review8.md

 Q6c.
 The simulations have been extened, now there are humans that "sing", assuming polymorphism, what has to be changed in the centralized controllers?

 In the following questions, assume there is a method call "ifTrue:ifFalse:".
-In polymorphic systems, control is pushed out to the leaf classes, here are the smalltalk definations of fTrue: and ifFalse:
+In polymorphic systems, control is pushed out to the leaf classes, here are the smalltalk definations of ifTrue: and ifFalse:

 	!
 Boolean methods !